webclinic017/Insider-Trading-Real-Time-Analytics/README.md

 ### Extract Live Data

 - `Selenium` is used to scrape incoming data from multiple web sources, data is formatted into `JSON` where `kafka poducer` subsequently sends them to a `kafka topic`

+### Transform & Load

+ - `Kafka consumer` receives the data from the `kakfa topic`, transformed the data into relational format and queries it into an `AWS Redshift` data warehouse